mellic03/IDKGameEngine/README.md

     ```

-- Game object copy
+- Game object copy.
+This is called when one gameobject is created by using another as a prefab: `idk::engine::createGameObject( prefab_id )`
     ```C++
     idk::ComponentSystem::onGameObjectCopy( int obj_id, idk::Engine & )
     ```

-- Game object component assignment
+- Game object component assignment.
+Called when the component system's component is given to the game object.
     ```C++
     idk::ComponentSystem::onComponentAssignment( int obj_id, idk::Engine & )
     ```